-My take on vegan Nicoise salad has baby potatoes, green beans, seared tofu, and a caper-shallot dressing.
+My take on vegan Nicoise salad has baby potatoes, green beans, seared tofu instead of tuna, and a caper-shallot dressing.
 It’s summer in France, in a bowl.

 There are so many theories and opinions on what belongs in a “traditional” Salade Niçoise and what doesn’t.
-According to David Lebovitz – who has written extensively on the topic and whom I trust blindly with all matters of French culture – an authentic Nicoise has only raw vegetables, either anchovies or canned tuna (not both), hard-boiled eggs, and olive oil.
+According to David Lebovitz – who has written extensively on the topic and whom I trust blindly with all matters French – the classic ingredients of Nicoise are raw vegetables, either anchovies or canned tuna (not both), hard-boiled eggs, and olive oil.

-But as these things go, a lot has happened since the late 19th century – i.e. when the salad first became a thing.
-In the last hundred-plus years, cooked vegetables (namely boiled potatoes and string beans), grilled [not canned] tuna, and a vinaigrette dressing have all made their way into this southern French staple.
+But as these things go, a lot has happened since the late 19th century, when the salad first became a thing.
+In the last hundred-plus years, cooked vegetables (namely boiled potatoes and green beans), grilled [not canned] tuna, and a vinaigrette dressing have all made their way into this southern French staple.

-This vegan nicoise salad – which is, of course, not at all traditional – is quite similar to Lisa’s and what, to me, feels like summer in a bowl.
-It’s got just enough heft (from potatoes and tofu) to feel like a complete meal and not a side, but since most of the ingredients are at room temp, it’s light enough to enjoy even on the hottest of summer nights.
-Let’s jump in!
+My vegan nicoise salad – which is not at all traditional – is quite similar to Lisa’s and what, to me, feels like summer in a bowl.
+It’s got just enough heft to feel like a complete meal and not a side, but since most of the ingredients are at room temp, it’s light enough to enjoy even on the hottest of summer nights.

 What Is Nicoise Salad